 “As Americans become more and more comfortable with wine, they will better understand how the specific appellation of a wine imparts particular flavors and style to a given grape variety.” — James Mariani

-James Mariani is family proprietor and co-CEO of Banfi Vintners, America’s leading wine importer, and the award-winning Castello Banfi Vineyard Estate in Montalcino, Tuscany.
+James Mariani is family proprietor and principal of Banfi Vintners, America’s leading wine importer, and the award-winning Castello Banfi Vineyard Estate in Montalcino, Tuscany.

 The elder son of Banfi President Emeritus Harry F. Mariani, James and his cousin Cristina Mariani-May represent the third generation of family leadership in the company founded by their grandfather, John F. Mariani, Sr. in 1919.